 As per above, the total compensation of Nestlé's Executive Board has been relatively stable over the past years.

-The proposal for 2016 allows for potential uncertainties such as the achievement of a maximum possible bonus pay-out.
+The 2017 budget of CHF 60 million (approved at the AGM 2016) and the proposed 2018 budget of CHF 60 million allow for potential uncertainties such as the achievement of a maximum possible bonus pay-out.